 Friends, this pinned/tried/loved is a must do.
-It's easy (I did the whole thing during baby R's afternoon nap).
-It's cheap (under $8, including the jeans).
-And you're gonna look CUTE.
+These heart patterned jeans are easy (I did the whole thing during baby R’s afternoon nap).
+Cheap (under $8, including the jeans).
+And you’re gonna look CUTE.

 These heart-print cuties were inspired by a pair over at Anthropologie that were originally $198, and are currently on “sale” for a BARGAIN price of $99.95!
 (Oh, Anthro.
 Just stop even use the word sale, ok?
 This offends me.)
 Here is pin that gave me the idea and here is what I did:

-I really mean it when I say a dummy could do this project and be successful, so my only word of caution is to make sure there is almost no paint on your brush when you go to fill in your stencil.
+Step 3: I really mean it when I say a dummy could do these heart patterned jeans and be successful, so my only word of caution is to make sure there is almost no paint on your brush when you go to fill in your stencil.
 Dip it in the paint, and then wipe it off.
 Then, wipe it off again.
 And maybe one more time after that.
-Also, there were a couple of hearts that didn't look so much like hearts when I lifted the stencil because I had too much paint on my brush and it spread.
+Also, there were a couple of hearts that didn’t look so much like hearts when I lifted the stencil because I had too much paint on my brush and it spread.
 However, any crisis was averted by having a damp towel with dish soap on it near by to scrub off the heart and try again.